 - a.
-To ensure that the design of multi-dwelling housing is consistent with the overall streetscape character of residential areas within the Precinct. - To ensure the quality of multi-dwelling housing is of a high quality and contributes to the overall streetscape amenity of residents.
+To ensure that the design of multi-dwelling housing is consistent with the character of residential areas within the Precinct. - b.
+To ensure the quality of multi-dwelling housing is of a high quality and contributes to the amenity of residents.

 - 1. Multi-dwelling housing sites are to have direct frontage to a public road (i.e. not on battle-axe lots). - 2.
 Multi-dwelling housing is to comply with the controls in Table 22. - Controls for adaptable dwellings (requirement triggered by minimum number of dwellings in development, located elsewhere in DCP) also apply to multi-dwelling housing.
 Adaptable dwellings are preferably to be single level accommodation at ground level and be located on the street frontage. - 4.
-A landscape plan is to be submitted with every application for multi-dwelling housing, in accordance with Appendix X - Landscape Design Principles and Submission Requirements.
+A landscape plan is to be submitted with every application for multi-dwelling housing. - Where a multi dwelling housing development includes a studio dwelling with rear lane vehicle access, the controls for a studio dwelling shall apply.